iiasa/Condor_run_R/configuring.md

 ### BUNDLE_INCLUDE

-Default value: `"*"`
+Default value: `c("*")`

-A path or wildcard pattern specifying the files to include in the bundle.
+Paths or wildcard patterns specifying the files to include in the bundle.
 When a path points to a directory, or a wildcard matches a directory, the files contained in that directory will be included recursively.

 ### BUNDLE_INCLUDE_DIRS